 Language is a core component of all our undergraduate programs.
-While the medium of instruction at AUD is English, we have been encouraging students from different linguistic backgrounds to apply for admission to the undergraduate, postgraduate and research programmes at AUD.
+While the medium of instruction at University is English, we have been encouraging students from different linguistic backgrounds to apply for admission to the undergraduate, postgraduate and research programmes at University

 At present under Language Cell, we run the Language Buddy programme to support first year undergraduate students through a peer mentoring model where second and third year UG students work collaboratively with first year UG students on English language skills.
 Ever year students apply to become language buddies.
 Through a rigorous process buddies are selected for each academic year.